scality/spark/scripts/S3_FSCK/README.md

 #### When using s3 protocol

+--> EDIT BEN MORGE : WE WILL USE THE S3UTILS verifyBucketSproxydKeys SCRIPT (MODIFICATIONS BROUGHT IN S3C-5544) TO LIST THE CONTENT OF THE BUCKETS --> OUTPUT INPROVED, DOC TO FOLLOW

 *Simplest way*: dump all S3 keys locally and upload them to the S3 bucket.

 ```